Canned rhubarb is a versatile and easy way to save up an abundant harvest for enjoying later.

 Looking for Other Rhubarb Canning Recipes?

-Try your hand at making our low sugar balsamic strawberry rhubarb jam.
+Try your hand at making some of these easy rhubarb recipes!

 Tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below and/or a review in the comment section further down the page.
 We always appreciate your feedback.
 You can also save the recipe for later by pinning it or clicking on the heart in the lower right hand corner.